GeorgeForse/VPN-List/README.md

 # VPN-List
-A list of domains that popular VPNs use for authentication.
+A list of domains that popular VPNs use for authentication and other communication.
 Due to the nature of VPNs, it's best not to rely on DNS to block and instead use a proxy server such as SquidGuard on a firewall appliance.

 This list is a sanitized dump of the blocklist I've been building at work to mitigate VPN usage.
 Blocking these hosts will prevent access to authentication for VPNs in most cases.